 - Find your API key by clicking on the "profile" icon in the top-right corner of the toolbar.
 Click "Account" and you will see your API key listed.

-- Open a new Google Sheet.
+- Open a new Google Sheet spreadsheet.

-- Click on the A1 cell and type in =IMPORTDATA()
+- On cell A1, type in =IMPORTDATA()

 - Replace the API_KEY with the API key from your account.

 Once you’ve finished up your formula, your data will be auto-populated once you run your scrape at least once.
 To do this, use the green Get Data button on the left sidebar and click on “Run”.

 You now know how to automatically extract data from any website to Google Sheets.